UNHCR Statistical Online Population Database: Sources, Methods and Data Considerations

 ESTIMATING REFUGEE POPULATIONS IN INDUSTRIALIZED COUNTRIES

 Most industrialized countries lack a refugee register and are thus not in a position to provide accurate information on the number of refugees residing in their country.
 Up to and including 2006, to ensure that the refugee population in these countries is reflected in the global statistics, the number of refugees was estimated by UNHCR based on the arrival of refugees through resettlement programmes and the individual recognition of refugees over a 10-year (Europe and, since 2006, the United States) or 5-year (the United States before 2006, Canada and Oceania) period.
 Starting with the 2007 data, the cut-off period has been harmonized and now covers a 10-year period for Europe and non-European countries.
-Resettled refugees, however, are excluded from the refugee estimates in all countries.
+Resettled refugees are excluded from the refugee estimates in all countries since 2007 but continue to be of concern to UNHCR.

 OTHER DATA CONSIDERATIONS